ExtremelySunnyYK/youtube_transcript_extractor/README.md

-# Get transcript from video link and Make it into a nice txt
+# Web App that turns Youtube URL into nice transcript

 ## Setup